ktauchathuranga/structure-map/README.md

 - Automatically generates a hierarchical representation of your project's folder structure.
 - Supports recursive listing of folders and files.
+- Includes ignored files and folders based on `.gitignore` in the summary.
 - Saves the folder structure to a markdown file in the root of your project.
 - Folders are prioritized at the top of the structure.
 - Easily accessible with a custom keyboard shortcut.